George Floyd's killing capped years of violence, discrimination by Minneapolis police, DOJ says

 The report was the result of a sweeping two-year probe, and it confirmed many of the citizen complaints about police conduct that emerged after Floyd's 2020 death.
 The investigation found that Minneapolis officers used excessive force, including “unjustified deadly force,” and violated the rights of people engaged in constitutionally protected speech.

-The investigation also concluded that both police and the city discriminated against Black and Native American people and those with “behavioral health disabilities."
+The inquiry also concluded that both police and the city discriminated against Black and Native American people and those with “behavioral health disabilities."

 “We observed many MPD officers who did their difficult work with professionalism, courage and respect,” Attorney General Merrick Garland told a news conference in Minneapolis.
 “But the patterns and practices we observed made what happened to George Floyd possible.”